 Battery Park City Resilience Projects

-In Battery Park City, the Battery Park City Authority (BPCA), with $134 million in City bonds, will develop coastal protection projects to adapt to new climate conditions.
-BPCA kicked off design in 2018 and will start construction in 2020.
+In Battery Park City, the Battery Park City Authority (BPCA), with $134 million in bond funding approved by the City, has begun developing coastal protection projects to adapt to new climate conditions.
+BPCA kicked off design in 2018 and started an early phase of pile restoration in support of the projects in 2020.
+Construction of the barrier systems will begin in 2021.

-In all, BPCA is proceeding with multiple interrelated resiliency projects to protect Battery Park City from the threats of storm surge and sea level rise, including:
+BPCA is proceeding with the following perimeter resiliency projects to provide risk reduction for Battery Park City in response to the threats of storm surge and sea level rise:

-- The South Battery Park City Resiliency Project, contemplates creation of a continuous flood barrier from the Museum of Jewish Heritage, through Wagner Park, across Pier A Plaza, and along the northern border of Historic Battery Park, to a higher elevation point at State Street,
+- The South Battery Park City Resiliency Project, which contemplates creation of a continuous flood barrier from the Museum of Jewish Heritage, through Wagner Park, across Pier A Plaza, and along the northern border of Historic Battery Park, to a designated elevation point just west of State Street.

 Learn more about the BPC projects.